-- Familiarise yourself with the ETI base code to check what ETI members require from their suppliers. - Assess your company's current performance by performing a self-assessment, which you can find on the BSCI website.
+- Familiarise yourself with the ETI base code to check what ETI members require from their suppliers. - If you want to target supermarkets directly, check which sustainability criteria they impose. - Assess your company's current performance by performing a self-assessment, which you can find on the BSCI website.